pcmushthaq/pcmushthaq/README.md

 I am a Flutter developer and a student from College of Engineering, Trivandrum.
 I am also interested in Data Science, especially Football Analytics.

-- 🔭 I’m currently working with Flutter.
+- 🔭 I’m currently working as a Freelance Flutter Developer.
 - 🌱 I’m currently learning Football Analytics.